simonmichael/hledger/doc/DOCS.md

 $ just mandates
 ```

-Then update the text, man, info, and markdown manuals in hledger*/ from the markdown + m4 source files:
+Then regenerate the text, man, info, and markdown manuals in hledger*/ from their source files:

 ```
 $ ./Shake manuals